We received an email from Steve with an interesting tax question.

 Student Loan Payments and the Gift Tax

-The person making the gift is usually the party responsible for paying the gift tax.
+Like an inheritance, the person making the gift is usually the party responsible for paying the gift tax.

 The good news is there are a few ways in which Steve and his family can potentially avoid having to pay any gift tax.